Information Literacy for Clark College Students

 Students who effectively obtain, evaluate and ethically use information:

-- choose appropriate resources or search tools to find needed information
+- identify their information need and the best types of sources to meet their information need; choose appropriate resources or search tools to find needed information

 - design and refine search strategies to meet their information need